-As a student at the University of Queensland, you will have the option applying to live on campus in a Residential College or opting for off campus housing in a student apartment.
+As a student at The University of Queensland, you will have the option of applying to live on campus in a Residential College or opting for off-campus housing in a student apartment.
 As you read the information below, please be sure to review the general housing information for Australia.

 If you prefer a more independent style of housing, Urbanest provides student housing to Brisbane-area university students in self-catered student apartments.
 Each unit houses five or six students in single bedrooms, each with a private bathroom.
 You will prepare your own meals in shared kitchen areas within your apartment.
 A linen package and internet connection will also be provided for you.